Hi! I'm Jasmine Hollingsworth, E-RYT 500, RCYT, YACEP.

 I also founded and serve as director of a charity that supports families of children who have life-threatening and terminal liver disease and liver transplants: Liver Mommas & Families.

-I'm "Mom" to three amazing, kiddos - all with a variety of diverse/special needs, chronic healthcare issues, and neuro-divergent diagnoses.
-They inspire me every day to learn and grow in directions that better support those with diversity and various challenges.
+I'm Mom to three amazing kiddos of my own - all with a variety of diverse/special needs, chronic health issues, and neurodivergent diagnoses.
+They inspire me every day to learn and grow in directions that better support and advocate for those with diversity and various challenges.

 I have Hyper-mobilty Spectrum Disorder (HSD).
-Fun fact: about 50% of folks on the Spectrum have some kind of hyper-mobility disorder.
-For me, this means that I practice yoga in a way that supports and strengthens my joints and I teach my students to do the same.
-I encourage all of my students to listen to their bodies and not push past their individual comfort zones.
+For me, this means that I practice yoga in a way that supports and strengthens my joints, and I teach my students to do the same.
+This also means that I live with chronic pain and a collection of cooccurring conditions.
+I often have to practice what I teach!
+For this reason, I encourage all of my students to listen to their bodies and not push past their individual comfort zones.